rubytogether/rubytogether.org/app/views/news/2016-11-30-november-2016-monthly-update.html.md

 ## rubygems.org news

 This month in RubyGems.org, we [improved](https://github.com/rubygems/rubygems.org/pull/1423) messaging for yanked and reserved namespace gems.
 [Reduced](https://github.com/rubygems/rubygems.org/pull/1436) the database calls required for search requests.
 And [added](https://github.com/rubygems/rubygems.org/pull/1432) email verification to new user accounts.

 These changes were from RubyGems.org team member [Aditya Prakash](https://github.com/sonalkr132).

-Excluding merges, 8 authors have pushed 39 commits to master and 40 commits to all branches.
-On master, 70 files have changed and there have been 1,135 additions and 360 deletions.
+Overall, 8 authors pushed 40 commits to all branches, and 70 files changed.
+There were 1,135 additions and 360 deletions.

 ## rubygems news